christopher-besch/homepage/src/articles/14_bookmarks/bookmarks.md

 - [Nordkalottleden 2025](https://leonbruns.de/hiking/nordkalottleden2025.html) by Leon Bruns shows how combining text with pictures and interactive maps goes a long way to immerse the reader.
     I love a good structure and extra detail the reader can but doesn't have to interact with.
     It makes the archivist in me tingle.

-### Blogs under Construction
-- [teccheck.xyz](https://teccheck.xyz) knows a butt-ton of Android reverse-engineering.
-    He has so much to share and just needs a kick in the arse to put it into words.
-    I'm specifically thinking about his work on the Samsung Gear 360.
-    Oh, and what was that with the Oculus Quest?

 This is a developing story...